Why this note?

 Option: Staying with Java 8

 The code on Java SE 8 will run on Java SE 11 without any changes.
 Hence there is no immediate need for reengineering.
-However, it is highly recommended to step to Java 11 platform as it has many features and makes the system easier to use.
+However, it is highly recommended to step into Java 11 platform as it has many features and makes the system easier to use.

 Oracle JDK 8 is undergoing the “End of Public Updates” process, and there will be no more free updates for commercial use after January 2019.